GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/label/index.md

 layout: post
 title: Form elements do not have associated labels
 description: |
-  Learn how to make form elements accessible to screen reader users by providing labels.
+  Learn how to make form elements accessible to assistive technology users by providing labels.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse: